-Average rents in Germany are typically described as a cost per square metre.
+Average rents in Germany are typically described as a cost per square meter.

-According to the Federal Institute for Building, Urban and Spatial Research, the apartments in Germany are rented out for an average of €8 a square metre, with prices ranging from around €4 per square metre (Wunsiedel/Vogtlandkreis) to €10 (Berlin) to €16 (Munich).
+According to the Federal Institute for Building, Urban and Spatial Research, the apartments in Germany are rented out for an average of €8 a square meter, with prices ranging from around €4 per square meter (Wunsiedel/Vogtlandkreis) to €10 (Berlin) to €16 (Munich).

-Thanks to heavy international investment plus an economy which weathered the financial crisis relatively well, Germany’s properties are in demand and rents are rising across the board.
+Thanks to heavy international investment plus an economy that weathered the financial crisis relatively well, Germany’s properties are in demand and rents are rising across the board.
 As legislation restricts rental increases for existing tenants, prices are often increased dramatically when a new lease is arranged.

 This means that even if you take over a lease from a friend or rent an identical unit in the same building, the rent for the new lease may be much higher.
 In 2015, rent control laws (Mietpreisbremse) were introduced, but a report by the German Institute for Economic Research in 2018 found that they had only had an effect on a tiny proportion of tenants.

 Deposits and utilities in Germany

 A deposit (Kaution) is usually requested by the landlord and is commonly equal to three months’ rent.
 It should not be more than this amount, and must be deposited in a special savings account.

 Utility costs are not typically included in the rent – but this should be laid out in the tenancy agreement.
 The property will typically be described as Kaltmiete, literally the ‘cold rent’, i.e. without heating or utilities.
 A Warmmiete will include heating and possibly the other costs (Nebenkosten) such as management fees and other utilities.